-8. Award of the MTeReo with Honours
+8. Award of the Master of Te Reo Maori with Honours

 - (a) A candidate for the degree who was admitted on the basis of a Bachelors degree or Postgraduate Diploma may be eligible to have the degree awarded with Honours. - (b) There shall be two classes of honours: First Class Honours and Second Class Honours.
 Second Class Honours shall be awarded in two divisions: Division 1 and Division 2.